What is universal credit - and what's the problem?

 A single universal credit payment is paid directly into claimants' bank accounts to cover the benefits for which they are eligible.

 Claimants then have to pay costs such as rent out of their universal credit payment - though there is a provision for people who are in rent arrears or have difficulty managing their money to have their rent paid directly to their landlord.

 How does it work?

-The idea of universal credit is that it can be claimed by people whether they are in or out of work.
+The idea of universal credit is that it can be claimed whether you are in or out of work.

 There's no limit to the number of hours you can work per week if you receive it, but your payment reduces gradually as you earn more.

 It is designed to mean that no-one faces a situation where they would be better off claiming benefits than working.

-Under the old system many faced a "cliff edge", where people on a low income would lose all their benefits at once as soon as they started working more than 16 hours.
+Under the old system many faced a "cliff edge", where people on a low income would lose a big chunk of their benefits in one go as soon as they started working more than 16 hours.

 In the new system, benefit payments are reduced at a consistent rate as income and earnings increase - for every extra £1 you earn after tax, you will lose 63p in benefits.